-With growing concerns about rapid urbanization, changing climate and other environmental issues taking centre stage, Construction, Urban Planning and other related courses are much in demand.
+With growing concerns about rapid urbanization, changing climate and other environmental issues taking center stage, Construction, Urban Planning, and other related courses are much in demand.

 There are many undergraduate and postgraduate courses that Australian universities have on offer.
 Related subjects that students can take up include Urban Planning, City Planning, Construction Management, Infrastructure Management, Property Economics and many more.
 Experienced professionals earn close to AUD 60000 per annum.